 Baldwin grew up as the eldest son in a family of seven children.
 From an early age, he has been passionate about television, feature films, and comic strips.
 In his teens, he contributed – albeit modestly – in legendary television programmes such as ‘Meester, hij begint weer and ‘Buiten de zone’.
 After his studies in Political and Social Sciences at the University of Antwerp, he was a professional journalist, and worked for a number of celebrity magazines.

 In 1999, Baldwin’s career unexpectedly took a turn when he started writing a dissertation at the University of Antwerp.
 In his dissertation he presented his own view on the concept of ‘framing’ and applied it to reporting on asylum seekers and refugees in Belgium.
 He then moved to Radboud University Nijmegen in the Netherlands.
 He taught strategic communication for four years.

 In 2009 he returned to Belgium and, in a way, also to his old love, journalism.
 At KU Leuven, he is a professor at the Master in Journalism and the Master in Communication Science.
 Meanwhile, he became an international expert in framing.
 He provides evidence-based communication advice on social themes such as sustainable agriculture, dementia, working-disability, Europe (autumn 2015), mental disorders (2015-2016), child poverty (2016), the destigmatisation of vulnerable people in society (2016-2020), radicalisation (2017-2019), multi-ethnicity (2017-2018), palliative care / euthanasia (2017-2019), migration and affective polarization (2019-2020), and social media and asylum (2021).
-Contact details and a list of publications can be found on the website of KU Leuven.
+Contact details and a full list of publications can be found on the website of KU Leuven.

 He can also be followed on Twitter and Instagram: @baldwinvangorp.

 Baldwin is married and has two children.
 In honour of the birth of his second child he wrote (and illustrated) the children’s book Kaluna.
 The name ‘Kaluna’ was coined by his father, artist Louis Van Gorp who died in 2008.